Constants

 What is the Constant?

-The programmer can define a variable with an initial value using the VALUE clause during the variable declaration.
-If the variable value doesn't change during the program's execution, the variable is considered as a constant variable, and the value is considered as a constant value.
+- Using the VALUE clause, the programmer can declare a variable with an initial value.
+If the variable value doesn't change during the program's execution, the variable is considered a constant variable, and the value is considered a constant value.

 Syntax -